sageserpent-open/modest-proposal/README.md

 ## Goals ##

-- Find a way that nuclear power generation can make a *sustainable* contribution to the UK's projected electricity demand.
+- Ascertain whether nuclear power generation can make a *sustainable* contribution to the UK's projected electricity demand.
 - Minimise the demands on long term geological storage of nuclear waste products.
 - Make it impossible to subvert or hijack resources for weapon use.